 To round off this list, we wanted to give a quick mention to smart displays.
 While these products aren’t dedicated digital photo frames, they can offer a lot of bang for the buck when it comes to additional features.

-- Google Nest Hub: Nest’s offering in the world of smart displays is a solid contender, especially if you’re already a user of Google Photos.
+- Google Nest Hub (2nd gen): Nest’s offering in the world of smart displays is a solid contender, especially if you’re already a user of Google Photos.
 The Hub can easily pull images from Google Photos, and you can use Google Assistant to choose which album to play.
-On top of that, the Nest Hub is just a great smart display in general; you can watch stuff on Netflix, view recipes and the weather, and also manage other smart home devices.
+On top of that, the Nest Hub is just a great smart display in general; you can watch stuff on Netflix, view recipes or the weather, and also manage other smart home devices.
 But if you want to go a little larger than the Nest Hub’s seven-inch screen, the Nest Hub Max bumps that up to 10-inches and can handle video calls.

 - Echo Show 8: The Show 8 can display recipes, the weather, manage your smart home devices, and make video calls, all alongside displaying your favorite photos.
 You can upload images from your phone, pull them from Facebook, or upload them to Amazon Photos (which if you’re an Amazon Prime member, you already have unlimited storage for).
 If you have any other Alexa devices, then we’d definitely recommend picking up the Show 8 over other smart displays.